pbl0/paper-telegram-bridge/README.md

 ## How to use:

-1. Download .jar file from [releases page](https://github.com/pbl0/paper-telegram-bridge/releases), and put it in `plugins/` directory on your server **OR** clone this repo and run `gradle` inside repo's directory.
+1. Download .jar file from [modrinth](http://modrinth.com/plugin/paper-telegram-bridge), and put it in `plugins/` directory on your server **OR** clone this repo and run `gradle` inside repo's directory.

 2. If you already have telegram bot, skip this step.
 Otherwise, create it through [BotFather](https://t.me/BotFather).